The following structure is a very good, step-by-step method you can use on any ToK essay to get very high marks.

 (I've also done this for the TOK presentation, here).

+The Prescribed Title is like a question for a judge.
 Think of a court case.
 Your lawyer will make the case that you can’t be guilty of robbing the bank (her thesis), by using several arguments (claims); she’ll show that

 However, if your lawyer was a ToK student they would also be explaining reasons why you might be guilty (the counterclaims).